Growth potential remains high for global takaful industry

 - Solvency and capital requirements – smaller players need to quickly build scale or consider mergers in order to meet these requirements.

-Rapid-growth markets (RGMs) are poised to become the new centers of development over the next 10 years.
+Rapid growth markets are poised to become the new centers of development over the next 10 years.
 Infrastructure and new regulatory enhancements are presenting opportunities across all markets.
 For the takaful industry, the large populations of countries such as Indonesia and Turkey offer untapped potential demand.

-Investors looking to establish new takaful operations in RGMs must be prepared for the long haul and be aware that the nature of returns will not be comparable to those of conventional issuers.
+Investors looking to establish new takaful operations in rapid growth markets must be prepared for the long haul and be aware that the nature of returns will not be comparable to those of conventional issuers.
 Investments must be made on commercial merit rather than for altruistic reasons.
 Learning from core Islamic finance markets is key to addressing the rising demand in these countries expeditiously.

 Malaysia makes headway in family takaful